-At its most basic level, modern ERP software (which we call Enterprise Management) provides the platform needed for the modernization of technology, improvement in collaboration and streamlining of processes.
+At its most basic level, modern ERP software (which we call Sage X3) provides the platform needed for the modernization of technology, improvement in collaboration and streamlining of processes.

 However, to become a leader in wholesale and distribution, Aberdeen stats show you need to have ERP solutions with integrated business functionality, which centers around the process of getting products to customers when they need them through the supply chain.

 While ERP deals with the back end, Customer Relationship Management (CRM) deals with front-end information, such as customer interaction data, sales and pipeline tracking, prospecting and marketing campaign data.
 This is used to help businesses understand prospects and clients, as well as manage relationships, sales, and marketing.